Revolution of 1848 in Luxembourg: Background

-In 1841, William II authorised the first constitution of Luxembourg.
-This document left all meaningful power in the hands of the sovereign.
+In 1841, William II authorised the first constitution of Luxembourg, a document which left all meaningful power in the hands of the sovereign.
 The legislature provided by the Constitution, the Assembly of Estates, was little more than a shadow parliament.
 It was elected indirectly, the ballots were not secret, and the vast majority of the population were excluded from political life by a system of census suffrage, requiring the payment of 10 florins per year in tax.
 At the elections of 1845, in the canton of Luxembourg, only 956 out of 28,477 inhabitants were eligible to vote.
 The Assembly's sessions were held in private, and its assent was required only for penal and fiscal laws, the civil list, and the extraordinary budget.
 In 1841, this constitution was generally welcomed, but over the years, voices started to be raised in the Assembly of Estates, demanding a return to the civil liberties which had applied under the Belgian annexation of 1830-1839.
 Various other issues were a cause for discontent, such as the muzzling of the press, the ban on associations, the exorbitant expenses of the civil list, and lack of judicial and educational reforms.

-There were several famines in the 1840s, of which the poor were the worst affected.
-Little was done by the authorities to deal with the consequences of these crises, at least in the eyes of the people.
+The 1840s saw several famines, which affected the poor the worst.
+The authorities did little to deal with the consequences of these crises, at least in the eyes of the people.
 Furthermore, unpopular taxes caused widespread discontent.
 Complaints were also raised about the annual payment of 150,000 guilders to the sovereign, which weighed heavily on the state's budget.
 In the 1840s the government additionally restricted traditional rights of pasture and gathering firewood; the rural poor saw this as an unfair attack on their ancient rights.
-The 1845 law forbidding straw roofs in houses, introduced after several destructive fires, likewise burdened the poor, who could ill afford the required renovations.
+The 1845 law forbidding straw roofs in houses, introduced after several destructive fires, likewise burdened the poor, who could scarcely afford the required renovations.